AlbertoBasalo/aidd/generators/1-software-analyst/input/5-AstroBookings-Technical_requirements-CFO-letter.md

 ### Scalability

 The system should allow different concurrent processes to run on it to scale as much as the level of operations requires.
+So we need several applications, and API services that can be scaled independently.

 Customer operations should be separated from supplier or employee operations to allow the system to scale independently.
 The customer is the king, so it deserves the fastest solution.
 We want a simple API for accessing a MongoDB database to read the information and write the changes for the customer's web application.

-We want an admin API to manage the relational data in the Postgres database used by suppliers and employee portals.
+We want an admin API to manage the relational data in the Postgres database used by suppliers and financial employee portals.

 Use a dedicated API with a MongoDB database to store core system info like user credentials, synchronization jobs, and log entries with a simple web app for IT operators to check them.